louismullie/temp-data/markdown_final/5fe25c58-61fb-ca77-ca7d-76c6abed4ff4.md

 ---

 Early initiation of biologic therapy in eosinophilic asthma provides **rapid and sustained reductions in exacerbations** [^27d14bd4] and oral corticosteroid use [^c2d88a1d], with **early improvements in lung function and asthma control** [^84730caf] [^943080e0].
 Starting biologics sooner can **prevent airway remodeling** [^e2d5b023] and long-term decline in lung function, and is supported by guidelines for severe eosinophilic asthma uncontrolled on high-dose ICS-LABA [^d85da68e] [^6fb1d864].
-Benefits are greatest in patients with high blood eosinophils [^775ccc2b] and frequent exacerbations [^c2696e58], and early therapy is cost-effective by reducing hospitalizations and emergency care [^notfound].
+Benefits are greatest in patients with high blood eosinophils [^775ccc2b] and frequent exacerbations [^c2696e58], and early therapy is cost-effective by reducing hospitalizations and emergency care [^a2e37495].

 ---